montessoriskyeview/school/docs/ANALYTICS_TESTING_SUMMARY.md

 ## 🎯 What We've Implemented

 I've created a comprehensive testing suite to ensure the existing analytics setup does not change.
-This includes multiple layers of validation to protect against accidental modifications to critical analytics configuration.
+This includes multiple layers of validation to protect against accidental modifications to critical analytics configuration and conversion tracking.

 ## 📁 Files Created/Modified